Your No-Panic Guide To LA Life, And The New (And Changing) Coronavirus Rules

 There is no vaccine yet.
-Scientists started working on a plan in January, before COVID-19 even had a name.
-A number of companies have been working on vaccine development, and clinical trials are underway.
+But scientists started working on a plan in January, before COVID-19 even had a name.
+A number of companies have been in development, and clinical trials are underway.
 The timeline is unknown, but experts have been weighing in with estimates.

-For treatment, at least one SoCal hospital is experimenting with transferring antibodies from a recovered patient.
-The hope is that the antibodies will attack the virus to help a sick person heal.
+For treatment, at least one SoCal hospital was experimenting with transferring antibodies from a recovered patient.
+The hope was that the antibodies would attack the virus to help a sick person heal.

-The CDC's guidance for for clinical management of the coronavirus includes, "infection prevention and control measures and supportive care, including supplementary oxygen and mechanical ventilatory support when indicated."
+The CDC's guidance for clinical management of the virus includes, "infection prevention and control measures and supportive care, including supplementary oxygen and mechanical ventilatory support when indicated."

-For children with the associated illness MIS-C, the CDC says doctors may order blood tests, chest x-rays, echocardiograms, and abdominal ultrasounds to look for inflammation or other signs of disease.
+For children who develop the associated illness MIS-C, the CDC says doctors may order blood tests, chest x-rays, echocardiograms, and abdominal ultrasounds to look for inflammation or other signs of disease.
 They may also provide supportive care like medicine and fluids for symptoms, and medication to treat inflammation, noting:

 "Most children who become ill with MIS-C will need to be treated in the hospital.
 Some will need to be treated in the pediatric intensive care unit (ICU)."

-There's currently no established link between ibuprofen and coronavirus complications, but there is a lot of conflicting information being circulated.
+There's currently no established link between ibuprofen and coronavirus complications, but there has been a lot of conflicting information circulated.